DuiyiDai/DuiyiDai.github.io/index.md

 # Duiyi Dai (Claire)

 ![img](./assets/images/DuiyiDai.jpeg){:style="display:block; width:20%; float:right"}
-Hi, I am a Postdoctoral Researcher in Data Science and Informatics at the [Leverhulme Centre for Demographic Science](https://www.demography.ox.ac.uk/), University of Oxford, where I work with [Charles Rahal](https://crahal.com/).
+Hi, I am a Researcher in Data Science and Informatics at the [Leverhulme Centre for Demographic Science](https://www.demography.ox.ac.uk/), University of Oxford, where I work with [Charles Rahal](https://crahal.com/).
 I received my PhD in Economics from the University of Birmingham in 2025.
 I was supervised by [Prof. Robert Elliott](https://www.birmingham.ac.uk/staff/profiles/business/elliott-robert) and [Dr. Wanyu Chung](https://sites.google.com/site/wanyuchung/).

 My research interests are in the fields of media economics, environmental economics, macroeconomics, political economy, machine learning, and deep learning.